jnozzi/cocoadev.com/markdown/GradientFill.md

 ----

-Here is a category on General/NSBezierPath to do a linear gradient fill of an area using two specified colors.
+Here is a category on NSBezierPath to do a linear gradient fill of an area using two specified colors.

 //### globals
-General/CGColorSpaceRef colorspace = nil;
+CGColorSpaceRef colorspace = nil;

 float	start_red,
 		start_green,